 This is because the blades can damage the top of the follicle, facilitating the invasion by bacteria and microorganisms.

 - After shaving, dry your skin well and disinfect it with an antiseptic.

 - If you don’t have any commercial products, choose honey, garlic, or aloe vera gel.

 Do you suffer from this problem often?
-If so, try some of these types and you’ll reduce ingrown hairs once and for all.
+If so, try some of these suggestions and you’ll reduce ingrown hairs once and for all.

 If you notice a pimple or an infection in the follicle, however, be sure to see your doctor.